AyazRahman/TravelPal/README.md

 * Adding swipe action options to tableview cells
 * Using the Scene doc to provide help screens
 * Using unwind for backward navigation
+* Reducing hardcoded strings in code using String(describing: Class)

  ## Resources
  * Font source: Google fonts.
 Fonts used: Display font: Oleo Script, Reading font: Open Sans